 - 7.1.
-Where internet banking arrangements are made with any bank, [the RFOclerk] shall be appointed as the Service Administrator.
-The bank mandate agreed by the council shall identify https://linearch.com/three-ta-number-of- councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process. {The Clerk may be an authorised signatory for the purpose of raising the payment, but no signatory should be involved in approving any payment to themselves.} - 7.2.
+Where internet banking arrangements are made with any bank, [the RFOClerk] shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify three[a number of] councillors who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process. {The Clerk may be an authorised signatory for the purpose of raising the payment, but no signatory should be involved in approving any payment to themselves.} - 7.2.
 All authorised signatories shall have access to view the council's bank accounts online. - 7.3.
 No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
 The Service Administrator shall set up all items due for payment online.
 A list of payments for approval, together with copies of the relevant invoices, shall be sent [by email] to [two] authorised signatoriesall members of the council. - 7.5.
-In the prolonged absence of the Service Administrator [an authorised councillor signatory]-shall set up any payments due before the return of the Service Administrator. - 7.6.
+In the prolonged absence of the Service Administrator an authorised councillor signatory-shall set up any payments due before the return of the Service Administrator. - 7.6.
 Two One [councillors who are] authorised signatories shall check the payment details against the invoices order for payment after the clerk has raised the payment before approving each payment using the online banking system. - 7.7.
 Evidence shall be retained showing which members approved the payment online {and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes}. - 7.8.
 A full list of all payments made in a month shall be provided to the next [council] meeting (and appended to the minutes). - 7.9.7.8.
-With the approval of [the council] in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments [hose listed at 6.6 above] may be made by variable direct debit, provided that the instructions are [signed/approved online] by [two authorised members] initially.
-The approval of the use of each variable direct debit shall be reviewed by [the council] at least every two years.
+With the approval of [the council] in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments those listed at 6.6 above) may be made by variable direct debit, provided that the instructions are [signed/approved online] by [two authorised members] initially.
+The approval of the use of each variable direct debit shall be reviewed by [the council] at least every two years - 7.10.7.9.
+Payment may be made by BACS or CHAPS by resolution of [the council] provided that each payment is approved online by [two authorised bank signatories], evidence is retained and any payments are reported to [the council] at the next meetingand authorised in advance by the council.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.